 These systems are now compulsory for most commercial fishing boats in the Eastern Tuna and Billfish Fishery, the Western Tuna and Billfish Fishery, the Gillnet, Hook and Trap fishery and the Midwater Trawl Sector of the Small Pelagic Fishery.

 For more detailed information on AFMA's e-monitoring program, please refer to the Electronic monitoring program overview November 2019 (PDF).

 Electronic monitoring also:

 Successful fishery management relies on the collection of data that accurately reflects fishing activities.
 Data on catch, effort and bycatch is used in scientific stock assessments to make sure that fishing is sustainable now and into the future.

 With e-monitoring, AFMA, scientists and the public can be confident that fishing activities are independently monitored and that fisheries data is accurately reported.
 This in turn helps improve the overall quality of scientific assessments and decision-making.

-The use of e-monitoring in Australia will provide greater insight into fishing operations, including the state of fish stocks and the impacts of fishing on the marine environment.
-This will enhance AFMA’s ability to manage Commonwealth fisheries, and will provide consumers with confidence that the seafood they buy from Commonwealth managed fisheries is from a sustainable source with a low environmental impact.
+The use of e-monitoring in Australia provides greater insight into fishing operations, including the state of fish stocks and the impacts of fishing on the marine environment.
+This enhances AFMA’s ability to manage Commonwealth fisheries, and provides consumers with confidence that the seafood they buy from Commonwealth managed fisheries is from a sustainable source with a low environmental impact.